 Gender won’t be very useful to know unless you have a product that serves a specific gender.
 Then, it will be interesting to know if that is the gender that primarily buys it.

-For example, let’s say you sell a beard oil.
+For instance, let’s say you sell a beard oil.
 Beard oil is by and large for men.
 Be that as it may, you could look at your gender stats in Brand Analytics and discover the majority of your buyers are female.
 Why?
 Because perhaps they buy it as a gift.

 This is important to know because it will definitely direct your marketing message.